ClickHouse/ClickHouse/docs/README.md

 ### Description Templates

-When writing docs, you can use prepared templates for the following entities:
+When writing docs, you can use prepared templates.
+Copy the code of a template and use it in your contribution.
+Sometimes you just need to change level of headers.

+Templates:

 - [Function](dscr-templates/template-function.md)
 - [Setting](dscr-templates/template-setting.md)